Sheela Maini Søgaard: Career

 Maini Søgaard studied at Copenhagen Business School, and then started her career by working at the multinational consumer goods corporation Procter and Gamble, the consulting firm McKinsey, and for the Danish chef and Noma co-founder Claus Meyer.
-In 2008, she joined BIG as the company's Chief Financial Officer and later on became its Chief Executive Officer.
+In 2008, she joined BIG as the company's chief financial officer and later on became its chief executive officer.

 Within the company and the industry, Maini Søgaard has been praised for improving the firm's profitability and growing the company more than tenfold.
 According to her, she has done so by re-thinking the traditional fee approach in architecture, hiring the right business staff, checking project timelines and budgets regularly throughout the year, and insisting on being paid by customers.
 She also credits the importance of culture for the company's success.

-Maini Søgaard currently serves on the board of learning platform Area9 Lyceum, the advisory board of National Gallery of Denmark, as Chairman of Danish bespoke solid and engineered wooden flooring company Dinesen and on the global law firm Kromann Reumert excellence panel.
+Maini Søgaard currently serves on the board of learning platform Area9 Lyceum, the advisory board of National Gallery of Denmark, as chairman of Danish wooden flooring company Dinesen and on the global law firm Kromann Reumert excellence panel.